 Fill a microwave safe container with 300 ml (1/2 pint) of water.
 Place on the GLASS TRAY and close the oven door.
-If you have any doubts about what type of container to use please refer to page 2Ï.
+If you have any doubts about what type of container to use please refer to page 29.

-once to set

-30 seconds of

-cooking time.

-You will hear

-a BEEP when

-you press the button.

-Your oven will start

-after you have finished

-the press.
+Press the START button six times to set 30 seconds of cooking time.
+You will hear a BEEP each time you press the button.
+Your oven will start before you have finished the sixth press; don't worry this is normal.

 The DISPLAY will count down from 3 minutes.
 When it reaches 0 it will sound BEEPS.
 Open the oven door and test the temperature of the water.
-If your oven is operating the water should be warm.
-Be careful when removing the container it may be hot.
+If your oven is operating the water should be warmBe careful when removing the container it may be hot.